Mosquito-Control/overview/INTEGRATED_SYSTEM_STATE.md

-# Integrated System State — Systems 1, 2, 3 & 4
+# Sky Observations (SkyObs) — Integrated System State (Systems 1–5)

-**Date**: 2026-06-06 (System 4 + System 3 Azure deployment added)
-**Status**: Full 4-system pipeline wired, deployed, and verified end-to-end
+**Date**: 2026-06-07 (System 5 Unity simulator documented) **Status**: Full 5-system pipeline wired, deployed, and verified end-to-end

 ---

 ## Executive Summary

-This is a real-time drone airspace monitoring system designed for a Hong Kong deployment context.
+**Sky Observations (SkyObs)** is a real-time drone airspace monitoring system designed for a Hong Kong deployment context.
 It ingests video from multiple fixed cameras, detects drones using ML, triangulates their GPS position, tracks them over time, and displays everything on an operator dashboard that enforces configurable no-fly zones.

 ### What it does end-to-end